 Why Bagasse Outperforms Other Alternatives

-- Oil and water resistant — no need for plastic coatings
+- Oil and water resistant — no plastic coatings needed

 - Compostable within 90 days in industrial composting conditions

-- Sturdy and rigid — handles heavy curries, gravies and wet foods without going soggy
+- Sturdy and rigid — handles heavy curries and wet foods

 The Business Case

 For food service businesses, the transition to bagasse is increasingly driven by economics as much as ethics.
-As plastic bans tighten and consumer preference shifts toward sustainable brands, businesses that adopt eco-friendly packaging early gain a meaningful competitive advantage.
+As plastic bans tighten and consumer preference shifts, businesses that adopt eco-friendly packaging gain a meaningful competitive advantage.